BalloonChamp/RoboLib/README.md

 ./scripts/db_control.sh stop    # stop them again
 ```

-This demonstrates communication between the main process and each component.
+This demonstrates communication between a scheduler process and each

-Each component stays active in its own loop waiting for commands from the
-controller.
-The main loop polls the components continuously and occasionally
-changes motor positions to verify everything is still connected.
+component.
+The scheduler periodically sends commands through the
+database while components update their telemetry at fixed intervals.

 The database process now shows a live table of the latest telemetry from every
 component.
 Columns list the component, telemetry key, value and how many